If you get new COVID-19 symptoms

-If you have an underlying health condition or your symptoms are getting worse, you should get advice from a health practitioner or Healthline on 0800 358 5453.
+If you have an underlying health condition or have symptoms of COVID-19 that are getting worse, you should get advice from a health practitioner or Healthline on 0800 358 5453.

 29 days or more since a previous infection

-If you have COVID-19 symptoms again and it has been 29 days or more since a previous infection, you should take a RAT.
+If you have COVID-19 symptoms again and it has been 29 days or more since a previous infection, you should test with a RAT.

-If it is positive, you must self-isolate and follow the same advice as for your first infection.
+If it is positive, you should stay at home and follow the same advice as for your first infection.
 We recommended you isolate for at least 5 days, and follow the advice for people who have COVID-19.